East Midlands: Construction and building materials

 Caterpillar Building Construction Products makes backhoe loaders, wheel loaders, telehandlers, and mini excavators.
 Terex Pegson make mobile caterpillar-tracked crushing machines next to the railway in Coalville.
 SAME Deutz-Fahr UK, is a tractor manufacturer based in Barby north of Daventry, owned by Treviglio of Italy.

 National Grid plc has its main Ofsted-checked Eakring Training Centre in Nottinghamshire, where trainees learn how to build electricity pylons, including the T pylon; National Grid has other training sites in Hollinwood and Hitchin.

 Premier Pitches of Nether Handley, at Unstone in northeast Derbyshire, made the pitch for Wembley Stadium, as well as many other main pitches.
-Hewitt Sportsturf,r in Cosby, supplied the turf (360 rolls) for the Olympic Stadium in March 2011, although it was grown near Scunthorpe; a division of the company, Petersfield Growing Mediums, which supplies compost, has a Royal Warrant.
+Hewitt Sportsturf, in Cosby, supplied the turf (360 rolls) for the Olympic Stadium in March 2011, although it was grown near Scunthorpe; a division of the company, Petersfield Growing Mediums, which supplies compost, has a Royal Warrant.
 Werner UK (Britain's leading manufacturer of metal step ladders) moved its ABRU site to Essex in 2016.